magento/knowledge-base/src/troubleshooting/general/live-search-displays-out-of-stock-products.md

 1. Make all products in the category out of stock.
 1. Set “Display Out-of-Stock Products” to **No**.
 1. On the storefront, enter "Jeans" in the search field.
+1. Click **View All** in the pop-up.

 <ins>Expected result</ins>:

-You see the *We can’t find products matching the selection* message and no products are displayed.
+You see the *We can’t find products matching the selection* message on PLP, and no products are displayed on the search pop-up.

 <ins>Actual result</ins>:

-You see the *We can’t find products matching the selection* message and both products are displayed.
+You see the *We can’t find products matching the selection* message on PLP, and both products are displayed on the search pop-up.

 ## Solution